schbm/schbm.github.io/_posts/2025-11-02-guide-erc4337-self-funding.markdown

 }
 ```

-With this setupt one problem arise.
+With this setup one important problem arises.
 Suppose we have a function in our service where the original sender of the action is needed.
 How would we get his address?